 Turkey has had a long relationship with the EU, but has not yet been granted membership and there is no clear timetable for joining.
 In 1963, Turkey signed an association agreement with the EU and a supplementary agreement was signed in 1970 providing for a transitional second stage of Turkey's integration into the EU.
 Turkey has been a candidate country for EU membership since the Helsinki European Council of December 1999.
-The EU resolved on 17 December 2004 to commence accession negotiations with Turkey and affirmed that Turkey's candidacy will be judged by the same twenty-eight criteria (or "Chapters") applied to other candidates.
+The EU resolved on 17 December 2004 to commence accession negotiations with Turkey and affirmed that Turkey's candidacy will be judged by the same 28 criteria (or "Chapters") applied to other candidates.
 These criteria require a range of political, legislative and economic reforms to be implemented.
-Among these legislative reforms are two new major laws: Turkish Commercial Code and Code of Obligations which replaced former Turkish Commercial Code No. 6762 and Code of Obligations No. 818, respectively (see "-Recent changes in Turkish law may have a significant impact").
+Among these legislative reforms are three new major laws: the Capital Markets Law, Turkish Commercial Code and Code of Obligations which replaced the former Capital Markets Law No 2499, Turkish Commercial Code No. 6762 and Code of Obligations No. 818, respectively (see "- Recent changes in Turkish law may have a significant impact on Akbank's business, financial condition, results of operations and prospects.").

 Although Turkey has implemented various reforms and continued with its efforts towards harmonisation with the EU, the relationship between the EU and Turkey has at times been strained.
-Negotiations for Turkey's accession to the EU commenced on October 3, 2005 and negotiations concerning the Chapters relating to "Science and Research," "Free Circulation of Capital," "Taxation," "Environment," "Intellectual Property," "Group Law," "Statistic," "Financial Audit," "Information Society and Media," "Protection of Consumers," "Enterprise and Industrial Policy," "Trans-European Networks" and "Food Safety, Veterinary Medicine and Plant Health" are still in progress.
+Negotiations for Turkey's accession to the EU commenced on 3 October 2005 and negotiations concerning the Chapters relating to "Science and Research," "Free Circulation of Capital," "Taxation," "Environment," "Intellectual Property," "Group Law," "Statistic," "Financial Audit," "Information Society and Media," "Protection of Consumers," "Enterprise and Industrial Policy," "Trans-European Networks" and "Food Safety, Veterinary Medicine and Plant Health" are still in progress.

 During 2006, the EU issued several warnings in connection with Turkey's undertakings under the additional protocol (the "Additional Protocol") dated July 2005 relating to the Customs Union and to recognise Northern Cyprus.
 In December 2006, the EU Council passed a resolution setting forth that the negotiations concerning eight of the Chapters be halted and that none of the Chapters be closed until the EU Commission verifies that Turkey has fulfilled its commitments related to the additional protocol and that Turkey be closely monitored for a period of three years.
-The EU Commission has not fully verified fulfilment of the commitments, and although various negotiations concerning chapters relating to taxation, the environment and food safety, veterinary medicine and plant health have commenced in 2009 and 2010, respectively, these developments may not be significant in light of the EU's stance on Turkey's non-fulfilment of commitments related to the Additional Protocol.
+The EU Commission has not fully verified fulfilment of the commitments, and although various negotiations concerning Chapters relating to taxation, the environment and food safety, veterinary medicine and plant health have commenced in 2009 and 2010, respectively, these developments may not be significant in light of the EU's stance on Turkey's non-fulfilment of commitments related to the Additional Protocol.
 These developments caused a material deceleration in Turkey's membership accession process.
 There can be no assurance that Turkey will be able to meet the criteria applicable to becoming a member state of the EU or that the negotiations will be successfully completed.